mDeisen/ETHCannes2025/docs/flow_1.md

  User->>App Frontend: Enroll to group
- App Frontend->>Self.xyz: Forward user to verification Self.xyz->>Smart Contract Backend: Return verified age and citizenship Smart Contract Backend->>ENS: Add text record to our own domain to capture proofs App Frontend->>ENS: Wait for update of record
+ App Frontend->>Self.xyz: Forward user to verification Self.xyz->>Smart Contract Backend: Return verified age and citizenship Smart Contract Backend->>ENS: Add text record (and subdomain if new) to our own domain to capture proofs App Frontend->>ENS: Wait for update of record
  App Frontend->>Hypergraph: Add user to requested group
 ```